-- Students can select up to two languages from the above list. - For specific cases, conditions may apply.
-The Head of Section will discuss this with the Curriculum Leader for Languages, and parents. - All Students whose Heritage language is either, French, Spanish, German or Chinese, must select their heritage language.
+- Students select two languages from the above list. - For specific cases, conditions may apply.
+The Head of Section will discuss this with the Curriculum Leader for Languages, and parents. - All Students whose Heritage language is either French, Spanish, German or Chinese, must select their heritage language.